Additive subordination of multiparameter Markov processes: Additive subordination of M-OU processes

-Let $\XX(\ss)$ be a multiparameter OU process and $\SS(t)$ an additive subordinator independent of $\XX$, the process in \eqref{eq:asp1} is an \emph{additive subordinated multiparameter OU process}.
-The additive subordination of a one dimensional and one parameter OU process is discussed in \cite{li2013ornstein}.
+Let $\XX(\ss;k)$ be an MP-OU process and $\SS(t)$ an independent additive subordinator.
+The process $\YY(t;k) = \XX(\SS(t);k)$ in \eqref{eq:asp1} is an additive subordinated MP-OU process.
+The additive subordination of a one-dimensional and one-parameter OU process is discussed in \cite{li2013ornstein}.

-We conclude this section by finding the symbol of this process.
-If $q_F(x,\xi)$ is the negative definite Fourier symbol of a Feller process and $\phi$ is the Bernstein function---characteristic exponent---of a Lévy subordinator, then the symbol $q$ of the resulting subordinated process is the composition $q(\xi)=\phi(q_F(x,\xi))$ (\cite{orsingher2016time}, \cite{Evans2007}).
-In the additive subordination case, Proposition \ref{Prop:symbLev} considers the case of an additive subordinated Lévy process.
-In the general additive case, $\phi$ is a Bernstein function only for fixed time $t$, giving rise to a time-dependent symbol $q(t, \xx, \xi)$ whose derivation is non trivial.
-Proposition \ref{prop:triplet} overcomes this difficulty. \begin{proposition} The additive subordinated OU process $\YY(t)$ in \eqref{eq:asp1} has symbol $q(t,\xx, \boldsymbol{\xi}) $ given by
+We conclude this section by finding the symbol of the additive subordinated MP-OU process $\YY(t;k)$.
+If $q_F(x,\xi)$ is the negative definite Fourier symbol of a Feller process and $\phi$ is the Bernstein function (characteristic exponent) of a L\'evy subordinator, then the symbol $q$ of the resulting subordinated process is the composition $q(\xi)=\phi(q_F(x,\xi))$ (\cite{orsingher2016time}, \cite{Evans2007}).
+In the additive subordination case, Proposition \ref{Prop:symbLev} considers the case of an additive subordinated L\'evy process.
+In the general additive case, $\phi$ is a Bernstein function only for fixed time $t$, giving rise to a time-dependent symbol $q(t, \xx, \xi)$ whose derivation is non-trivial.
+Proposition \ref{prop:triplet} overcomes this difficulty. \begin{proposition} Given an additive subordinated MP-OU process $\YY(t;k) = \XX(\SS(t);k)$, where $\XX(\ss;k)$ is given in \eqref{eq:MultiOUcomp}, the characteristic function of the increment $\YY(t_2;k) - \YY(t_1;k)$ is given by, for $\xx, \xxi \in \RR^{dk}$,